wanderingmoose/Arduino-VFD-Display-GPS/README.md

 This was built to be used in a vehicle

 The laser cut case can be found under Doc's, the material was 3mm hardboard.

+This is not a complete how to, but more a reminder for me on how I achieved the project.
+Hope some of the informaiton here is usefull to you.
+Keep Tinkering.